dieter-wilhelm/apdl-mode/README.md

 with it!
 They are producing and sending APDL input (.dat) files to the solver.
 For a true understanding of the GUIs' inner workings a study of their APDL code is prerequisite!
 Moreover, the GUIs are not supporting all solver features.
-So "Command (APDL)" snippets are used to enhance the GUIs' modelling capabilities.
+So "Command (APDL)" objects are used to enhance the GUIs' modelling capabilities.

 Nowadays I find APDL-Mode mostly useful for studying solver (.dat) files which were created by WorkBench.
-And, especially, for writing WorkBench \`Command' snippets and inspecting longer snippets from other sources.
-Accessing swiftly the Ansys APDL reference documentation alone is worth using APDL-Mode!
+And, especially, for writing WorkBench \`Command' objects and inspecting longer command snippets from other sources.
+Accessing the Ansys APDL reference documentation with the detour of searching the keywords alone is worth using APDL-Mode!

-When you "Export" (or "Import") such a WorkBench Command (APDL) object it becomes associated with a file and is editable with a third party editor.
+When you "Export" (or "Import") such a WorkBench "Command (APDL)" object it becomes associated with a file and is then editable with a third party editor.
 When you have modified the file then the "File Status" in Workbench changes and you can pull-in the updated content with the "Refresh" button.